TangJiakai/PreRec/README.md

-# PreRec
+# PreRec & CDR
- A Survey on Recommendation Pretrain
+ A Survey on Recommendation Pretrain(PreRec) and cross domain recommendation(CDR)